mertnuhoglu/study/pg/anki_study_postgresql.md

 %

-clozeq
 suspended

 ___

-## what are the repl tools for sql?
+## pgs01: what are the repl tools for sql?

 ··  `` {{c1::franchise}} notebook  `` <br>
 ··  `` {{c2::psql}}  `` <br>